NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

     /*** Creating and opening the target relation ***/

-    // Create a relation for target relation by calling createRel() method of
+    // Create a relation for target relation by calling Schema::createRel()
-    // Schema layer by providing appropriate arguments

     // if the createRel returns an error code, then return that value.

-    // Open the newly created target relation by calling openRel() method of
+    // Open the newly created target relation by calling OpenRelTable::openRel()
-    // OpenRelTable and store the target relid
+    // and get the target relid

-    // If opening fails, delete the target relation by calling deleteRel() of
+    // If opening fails, delete the target relation by calling Schema::deleteRel()
-    // Schema Layer and return the error value.
+    // and return the error value from openRel()

     /*** Inserting projected records into the target relation ***/